top of page

 Fundraising

 We encourage students to seek funding in and outside of their colleges/universities.
 Many higher education institutions have available funds to assist students with the costs.
-In addition to grants and scholarships available through study abroad/away or international programs offices, you may find funds through community engagement offices, centers that focus on Indigenous Education, Peace and Social Justice, Development Studies, and others, or via university-sponsored research programs (we can help you frame your work as Participatory Action Research).
+In addition to grants and scholarships available through study abroad/away or international programs offices, you may find funds through community engagement offices, centers that focus on Indigenous Education, Peace and Social Justice, Development Studies, Sustainability Studies, Global Citizenship and others; or via university-sponsored research programs (we can help you frame your work as Participatory Action Research).

 Outside of the university, some students have found money via organizations/institutions in their local communities, such as churches or goodwill organizations like Rotary.